-4 EXPERIMENT
+4. EXPERIMENT

 Workflow data is not as easy to obtain as other data sources.
 In this paper, we perform a simulated study based on a theoretical workflow that models the annual process of writing final reports at Clairvoyance Corporation.
 The process basically consists of parallel threads of preparing documents, preparing summaries, booking flights and hotel rooms for an annual workshop hosted by the parent company of Clairvoyance in Japan.
 The graph was constructed by manually analysing e-mail logs exchanged among the company's employees over the course of four projects.
-The details are given in Appendix C.
+The details are given [5].

 There are 15 observable and 2 hidden tasks, with no mutually exclusive tasks and no measurement noise (the algorithm still assumes the possibility of noise).
-One task (Printing materials) naturally happens much later than the actions of booking flights and hotels, even though there is no temporal constraint that dictates that printing should be performed only after Algorithm InsertLatents
+One task (Printing materials) naturally happens much later than the actions of booking flights and hotels, even though there is no temporal constraint that dictates that printing should be performed only after travel is arranged.
+Many other workAlgorithm HiddenJoins